If you’re searching for a new position, can you sell your value and top skills in 15 seconds? Give it a try right now… out loud. How did you do?

 Hiring Officials Get to Be Extremely Choosy

 Companies receive thousands of resumes from an ever-increasing array of applicants to fill only one or two positions.
 This means that hiring officials get to be extremely choosy about who they select to interview.
-That’s why it’s crucial that you make your resume stand out above the rest.
+That’s why you must make your resume stand out above the rest.
 Employers take approximately 10-15 seconds to scan a resume.
 You have to grab their attention and leave them wanting to read on and learn more.

 Expertise and Core Competencies